 - East Devon District Council (“the Council”) has adopted Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 with regards to street trading within its area.
 This means the Council can properly regulate those traders who sell articles without the use of ordinary business premises and those traders who move from place to place.
 The Council has designated all of its administrative area as a consent street for street trading purposes, except a small part of Sidmouth in which street trading is prohibited.
 This means that in the consent streets anyone wanting to street trade must obtain consent from the Council first.

 - The requirement to obtain a consent for any street trading is wide-ranging and would include, for example, all hot and cold food vendors selling burgers, kebabs, doughnuts, ice cream, drinks etc., and all vendors of non-food products from any vehicle, stall, barrow, trailer, bike or any other moveable or static structure.
 Mobile artists who sketch or paint, or similar artisans who sell their own work may also be subject to the requirement to have consent depending on the circumstances.

 - These guidelines have been developed to assist those applying for street trading consents in East Devon and set out the standards for determination of applications and the enforcement of street trading activities in the East Devon area to ensure a consistent approach.
 However each application or contravention will be considered on its merits so that individual circumstances, where appropriate, are taken into consideration.

-- Advice should be sought from the Licensing Team on the proposed activity/location to see if a consent is required before starting to trade – see paragraph 12 for contact details.
+- Initial contact should be made with the Licensing Team on the proposed activity/location to see if a consent is required before starting to trade – see paragraph 12 for contact details.